 “Oh I can easily have my friends visit for morning tea and squeeze in my blood tests in the afternoon.
 No worries at all”

 When we were able-bodied and healthy, tiredness was probably the worst we had to contend with.
-That’s not the case anymore.
+It’s not the case anymore.

 Chronic Illness comes with chronic restrictions.
 It’s as simple as that.

-In the written form, that sentence sounds so logical and simple, but to change a life long behaviour of pushing through is incredibly difficult.
+In the written form, this sentence sounds so logical and simple, but to change a life long behaviour of pushing through is incredibly difficult.